wasamasa/shackle/README.rst

   with.
 This can either happen by burying its buffer with ``q`` or by deleting its window with ``C-x 0``.

-- ``:ratio`` and a floating point value between 0 and 1:
+- ``:size`` and number greater than zero:

-  Aligned window use a default ratio of 0.5 to split up the original window in half (customizable with ``shackle-default-ratio``), the ratio can be changed on a per-case basis by providing a different floating point value like 0.33 to make it occupy a third of the original window's size.
+  Aligned window use a default ratio of 0.5 to split up the original window in half (customizable with ``shackle-default-size``), the ratio can be changed on a per-case basis by providing a different floating point value between 0 and 1.
+A value of 0.33 for example would make it occupy a third of the original window's size.
+  Alternatively you can use an integer value of 1 or greater to display a window of the specified width or height instead.

 - ``:frame`` and ``t``: